appium/appium-xcuitest-driver/docs/reference/execute-methods.md

 ### mobile: simctl

-Runs the given commands as a subcommand of `xcrun simctl`.
+Runs the given command as a subcommand of `xcrun simctl`.
 This method requires `simctl` [server secuity option](https://appium.io/docs/en/latest/guides/security/).

 `stream` commands such as log stream keeps listening the output, thus Appium keeps waiting for the command to end.